flatpickr/flatpickr/content/instance.md

 Sets the current selected date(s) to`date`, which can be a date string, a Date, or an`Array` of the Dates.

-Optionally, pass true as the second argument to force any onChange events to fire.
+Optionally, pass false as the second argument to force any onChange events not to fire.

 ### `toggle()`